-Fonts fingerprinting - is a set of identification methods based on what fonts you have and how they are drawn inside your browser.
-Generally, there are two methods on how websites may use fonts in browser fingerprinting:
+Fonts fingerprinting is a set of identification methods based on what fonts you have and how they are drawn inside your browser.
+Generally, there are two methods by which websites are able to identify fonts:

 - Fonts list enumeration